 A UTMA is a handy option if a parent is concerned that a child could easily overspend the money or not use it for educational purposes before he or she graduates from college.

 A 529 plan is a tax-advantaged savings plan designed to encourage saving for education costs in the future.
 Congress created them in 1996.
 They are also known as “qualified tuition plans” and are sponsored by states, state agencies or educational institutions.

 Unlike a 401(k) or traditional IRA, contributions to a 529 plan are not pre-tax.
 In other words, there’s no federal tax deduction for your contributions.
 However, most states offer full or partial deductions on your state taxes for contributions.
 Plus, the federal government treats contributions as gifts for tax purposes.
-This means that parents can contribute up to $16,000 a year without triggering any additional tax.
+This means that parents can contribute up to $16,000 a year, or $17,000 a year in 2023, without triggering any additional tax.

 There are two types of 529 plans: prepaid tuition plans and education savings plans.
 All 50 states and the District of Columbia sponsor at least one type of 529 plan.
 In addition, a group of private colleges and universities sponsor a prepaid tuition plan.

 A prepaid tuition plan allows a parent or account holder to buy units or credits at colleges and universities for future tuition and mandatory fees at current prices for the child.
 The majority of these plans are sponsored by state governments and have residency requirements.

 You don’t have to use your state’s 529 plan.
 The marketplace is competitive and you may be better off using a 529 plan from a different state.
 Always shop around to compare the various features and fees of the plan.
 Of course, you should also consider the expense ratios of any mutual funds or ETFs you buy.
 These, too, can cut into the earnings of your investments.